WGC Diversity & Inclusion

 WGC Internal Database

 In order to participate in diversity initiatives members need to self-identify with the Guild as diverse.
-To do so, please contact WGC Director of Strategy and Research, Natalia Escobar Bohorquez.
+To do so, please contact WGC Manager of Diversity, Strategy & Research, Omolara Isiolaotan.
 The Guild will change your information in our internal database once you self-identify.
 This information is private and will not be shared by the Guild without your consent.
 We use the data in our internal database for statistical purposes and to ensure that diverse members are included in events.

 You may also want to consider self-identifying in our Member Directory.
 It is a tool for members to market their skills to producers.
 Production companies register and are approved by WGC staff to access the directory.
 Our diversity definitions meet industry standards and make it easier for you to identify and be found by producers using the directory.
 (You must be logged into wgc.ca to access the Member Directory.)